hugodopradofernandes/LangChain_PDFChat_Oobabooga/README.md

 This it just a test using with [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) api, all running locally.

 I added an option to upload multiple PDF files at once, updated Oobabooga api endpoints, changed some limits and more!

-The chat uses ConversationSummaryMemory to keep context.
+The chat on the main page uses ConversationSummaryMemory to keep context.

 ![screenshot](https://github.com/hugodopradofernandes/LangChain_Wrapper_LocalLLM/blob/main/screenshots/Screenshot_20240222_051136.png)
 ![screenshot](https://github.com/hugodopradofernandes/LangChain_Wrapper_LocalLLM/blob/main/screenshots/Screenshot_20240222_051021.png)